ARCS Scholar Awards

 ARCS (Achievement Rewards for College Scientists) Foundation, Inc. advances science and technology in the United States by providing financial awards to academically outstanding U.S. citizens studying to complete degrees in science, engineering and medical research.
 It is ARCS Foundation's belief that support of STEM education is essential to U.S. economic growth and technological competitiveness, and helps to ensure continued U.S. leadership in global innovation, health and quality of life.

 ARCS Scholar Awards are intended to recognize and reward UC Irvine's most academically superior doctoral students exhibiting outstanding promise as scientists, researchers and leaders.
-Each Scholar will receive a $5,000 stipend during the current academic year and, contingent upon continued satisfactory academic progress, will receive an additional $5,000 the following academic year.
+Each Scholar will receive a $5,000 stipend per year for two years (second year contingent upon continued satisfactory academic progress).
 ARCS funding is in addition to existing support and may not be used as a substitute for other university support.

 Each school holds its own competition and selects its recipients of ARCS Scholar Awards.
 UCI is required to abide by ARCS criteria in making selections without regard to race, color, creed or gender and in the administration of allocated funds.